SATVIKnight/Soil-classification/README.md

 Submission for annam.ai competition
 # Soil Type Classification using ResNet18

-This project classifies soil images into five categories using a fine-tuned ResNet18 model.
+This project classifies soil images into four categories using a fine-tuned ResNet18 model.
 It is structured for reproducibility, modularity, and ease of experimentation.

 ---